tjanczuk/narconi/README.md

 **DELETE /v2/:project/queues/:queue/messages**
 Consume a message from a queue with immediate acknowledgement.

+**OPTIONS /v2/:project/queues/:queue**
+Discover WebSocket endpoint to connect to for a particular queue.

 **GET /v2/:project/queues/:queue**
 Establish a WebSocket connection to publish or subscribe to messages from a queue.